The Invisible Man

 abrupt action.
 Gripping the poker firmly, he rushed into the room,

 closely followed by Mrs. Bunting.
-"Surrender!" cried Mr. Bunting,
+"Surrender!" cried Mr.

 fiercely, and then stooped amazed.
 Apparently the room was